 If I DO eat the large chocolate bar

-Short-term: enjoy taste, feel energy boost, get rid of craving.
+Short-term: enjoy taste, feel energy boost, and get rid of craving.

 Medium-term (later today and tomorrow): sore stomach, bloated stomach, diarrhoea, sore teeth, insomnia, tiredness due to insomnia, I will feel like a failure.